MG Rover Group: Aborted deal with SAIC

 In January 2005, it was revealed that British Prime Minister Tony Blair had intervened to support the alliance between MG Rover and SAIC.
 MG Rover could not give a date on which the agreement would be finalized.

-In April 2005 it was reported that the partnership deal with SAIC was in trouble because the British Government had decided to withdraw its offer of a £120 million loan to keep the deal going.
+In April 2005, it was reported that the partnership deal with SAIC was in trouble because the British Government had decided to withdraw its offer of a £120 million loan to keep the deal going.
 On 7 April 2005 the company announced that it was suspending production because of component shortages.
 Later in the day, it was announced by Patricia Hewitt, the Secretary of State for Trade and Industry, that the company was being placed in receivership.
 Her statement was based on a conversation with MG Rover chairman, John Towers.
 It was later denied by MG Rover Group, although the company admitted that it had engaged PricewaterhouseCoopers, the accountancy firm, to advise on its current financial situation.
 In the event, MG Rover placed itself in administration on 8 April 2005, a different status from receivership under British law.
 On 8 April 2005, British Prime Minister Tony Blair and Gordon Brown, the Chancellor of the Exchequer, and Richard Burden, Labour M.P. for Birmingham Northfield visited Tony Woodley at the offices of the Transport and General Workers' Union in Birmingham and stated that there might be some hope for the future of the company, although not the original deal agreed with SAIC.
-In the media, any news about MG Rover was overshadowed by the Pope's funeral and the problems of the register office marriage of the Prince of Wales and his bride.

 On 10 April 2005, MG Rover announced that they had received a £6.5M loan from the British Government.
 This would cover workers' wages for one week while buy-out proposals were made to SAIC.
 The same week, SAIC denied it had ever made an offer to buy MG Rover and threatened to sue anyone who attempted to make the 25 and 75 models.
 SAIC purchased the technical rights to manufacture Rover's 25 and 75 models, and for the Powertrain Ltd business, for £67M.
-It did not acquire the Rover name, which was still owned by BMW at the time (See 'Brands' below).
+It did not acquire the Rover name, which was still owned by BMW at the time.